prabhavk/mst-backbone-repo/README.md

 # Data for reproducing results in the paper

-All empirical datasets can be found in the folder empirical_data
+All of the empirical data and the simulated data that are analyzed in the paper can be found in the files empirical_data.tar.gz and simulated_data.tar.gz, respectively.